SteadyCadence/api-docs/content/03-organization.md

 PATCH /api/v1/organizations/{organization_slug}/users/{username}/
 ```

-The above method updates the admin status of a specific member of an organization.
+This method updates the admin status of a specific member of an organization.
 If you need to change the user's account information, see how to [update a user account](#update-a-user-account).

 **URL Parameters**

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations).
 `username` | The username for a specific user, which can be found by [listing organization members](#list-organization-members).

 **Request Payload**